ThiagoRFP/first_project/README.md

 # first_project
 This is my first project on Software Carpentry.
-It contains my first programming exercises and projects.
+It contains my first programming exercises.

 ## Usage
 Description.